Clinician Trained in Epilepsy

 The multidisciplinary team of professionals includes epileptologists, general brain doctors or neurologists, brain surgeons or neurosurgeons, psychologists, radiologists, nurses, technicians, social workers and other personnel with experience in epilepsy.

 There are many ways in which you can prepare for an upcoming appointment and several things you can do to provide the epileptologist and other professionals the information they need regarding your medical history.

 The “How to prepare for your appointment with the specialists” provides tips that will help you be prepared and organized to make the most of your appointment – you can also print this handy checklist to take with you during your appointment: Appointment checklist

 Epilepsy centers are specialized institutions with adequate resources to provide expert care to families struggling with epilepsy.
 At these centers a group of healthcare professionals from different disciplines work together to better understand the causes of uncontrolled seizures and to identify a treatment that can be effective for drug-resistant epilepsy.

 Epilepsy centers provide comprehensive care and may be affiliated with university hospitals, community hospitals and research centers.
 Four levels of epilepsy care have been identified and epilepsy centers are included in levels 3 and 4.

 How to find a clinician trained in epilepsy?

 Finding a clinician can be challenging, this resource aims in providing the information you need to find a clinician in your area.

 Through a comprehensive evaluation at the Epilepsy Monitoring Unit (EMU) and using all the information you provide; the specialists will work with you to determine which treatment options are right for you.

-In cases when the seizures cannot be controlled despite the treatment plan, the team will be invested in providing the best care possible for reducing the frequency of the seizures to avoid risk of injuries and for improving the quality of life.
+In cases when the seizures cannot be controlled despite the treatment plan, the team will be invested in providing the best care possible to reduce the frequency of the seizures to avoid the risk of injuries and for improving the quality of life.